 Buying Guide: Making an Informed Decision

-• Evaluate Budget and Maintenance Willingness: Ductless conversions have lower initial costs but higher ongoing maintenance (filter replacement).
+- Evaluate Budget and Maintenance Willingness: Ductless conversions have lower initial costs but higher ongoing maintenance (filter replacement).
 Be prepared for this regular upkeep.

-• Prioritize Air Quality: While ductless hoods improve air quality by removing odors and some particulates, they do not remove heat, humidity, or all contaminants.
+- Prioritize Air Quality: While ductless hoods improve air quality by removing odors and some particulates, they do not remove heat, humidity, or all contaminants.

-In summary, a ductless range hood is a practical, flexible, and more affordable ventilation choice for many homes, especially where traditional ducting is problematic.
+A ductless range hood is a practical, flexible, and more affordable ventilation choice for many homes, especially where traditional ducting is problematic.

 Conclusion